chaussitag/CarND-Advanced-Lane-Lines/README.md

 #### 1. Briefly discuss any problems / issues you faced in your implementation of this project.
 Where will your pipeline likely fail?
 What could you do to make it more robust?

 Here I'll talk about the approach I took, what techniques I used, what worked and why, where the pipeline might fail and how I might improve it if I were going to pursue this project further.
-(1) on my first version the pipeline performs not well when the car passing the tree shade, to fix the problem, i tuned the source and destination points for calculating the warp matrix, and i also use some of previous result to smooth the current one, finnally i got the result video listed above. i also tried the 1-D convolution sliding search and made some improvement to the code in the course, but it does not fix the problem.
+(1) on my first version the pipeline performs not well when the car passing the tree shade, to fix the problem, i tuned the source and destination points for calculating the warp matrix, and i also use some of previous result to smooth the current one, finnally i got the result video listed above. <br>
+i also tried the 1-D convolution sliding search and made some improvement to the code in the course, but it does not fix the problem.<br>
-(2) the sanity check i used is really simple, i believe there're some better conditions to check for accepting the current detected result, for example, the curvature difference between two lanes, the distance between two lanes;
+(2) the sanity check i used is really simple, i believe there're some better conditions to check for accepting the current detected result, for example, the curvature difference between two lanes, the distance between two lanes;<br>
-(3) lots of thresholds were chosen by hand, it's better to do some adaptive thresholding, we can take use of the color or other features of the lane-lines to design some more advanced technique.
+(3) lots of thresholds were chosen by hand, it's better to do some adaptive thresholding, we can take use of the color or other features of the lane-lines to design some more advanced technique. <br>
 (4) it's necessary to evaluate how good the detected left and right lane lines are, and we can use the better one to fix the worse one.